The Role of Fire Science in Preventing Fire Disasters

 Advances in Fire Science Technology

-Moving back to modern times, researchers at Stanford University recently announced a new development in chemical engineering.
-Lithium-ion batteries have a tendency to burst into flame due to overcharging or electrical shorts; the Stanford scientists invented a fast-acting thermo-responsive composite material that prevents this from happening.
+Researchers at Stanford University recently announced a new development in chemical engineering.
+Lithium-ion batteries have a tendency to burst into flame due to overcharging or electrical shorts; the Stanford scientists invented a fast-acting thermo-responsive composite material that prevents this from happening.3

 • Harnessing wind power for "cooling, smoke removal, toxic gas removal and increasing visibility" during a fire or other types of emergencies